ml6team/fondant/docs/components/component_spec.md

     retrieved_images:
         type: binary
 ```
-We can now use the `additionalProperties` to allow us to flexibly choose which field to consume
+We can now use the `additionalProperties` to allow the component to accept dynamic fields.
+This gives us the flexibly choose which field to consume
 by the next component.
 We can either load the `image` field:

 ```python